 Deployment Variants of the AN/SPY-1 radar are employed by all Aegis BMD systems, both on land—with Aegis Ashore—and at sea—on Ticonderoga (CG-47) Class Aegis Cruisers and Arleigh Burke (DDG-51) Class Aegis Destroyers.
-As of June 2015, there are 33 Aegis BMD-capable combatants in the U.S. Navy, 5 cruisers (CGs) and 28 destroyers (DDGs).
-Of the 33 ships, 16 are assigned to the Pacific Fleet and 17 to the Atlantic Fleet.
-U.S. allies with Aegis BMD-capable vessels, namely Japan, the Republic of Korea, Norway, and Spain also use the SPY-1.
+As of December 2018, there are 38 Aegis BMD-capable combatants in the U.S. Navy, 5 cruisers (CGs) and 33 destroyers (DDGs).
+Of the 38 ships, 20 are assigned to the Pacific Fleet and 18 to the Atlantic Fleet.
+U.S. allies with Aegis BMD-capable vessels, namely Japan, the Republic of Korea, Norway, Spain and Australia also use the SPY-1.

-SPY-1 radar employed by Aegis Ashore is virtually identical to that used by Aegis Sea-Based BMD.
+The SPY-1 radar employed by Aegis Ashore is virtually identical to that used by Aegis Afloat.
 Currently, there is only one active Aegis Ashore site, which is located at the Deveselu Military Base in Romania, along with one under construction in Poland.
 There is an additional land-based test facility in Kauai, Hawaii.